What Is a Point-of-Sale (POS) System? Ultimate Guide for Small Businesses

 How to Choose a POS System

-Next in line is the cost of the hardware you may need.
-The best POS systems offer interest-free financing or installment payment plans on hardware and have multiple software pricing plans so you can start with an affordable option and upgrade as your business grows.
+The best POS systems offer interest-free financing or installment payment plans on hardware and have multiple software pricing plans, so you can start with an affordable option and upgrade as your business grows.

-Choose a POS system that includes either built-in payment processing or integration with popular payment processors.
+Choose a POS system that includes either built-in payment processing, like Square, or integrates with popular payment processors.

 Some systems run on generic hardware like iPads or Android tablets, while others function on proprietary hardware systems.
 Proprietary POS hardware can be more durable; however, it can’t be repurposed if you change systems down the line.